top of page

 Posture in Sanskrit is 'asana' meaning ‘pausing in steadiness,’ 'moving into stillness,' and 'sitting quietly.'

-Not merely gymnastics, asanas exercise every muscle, nerve and gland in the body – offering profound healing benefits, as well as strength and suppleness.
+A balanced practice involving a variety of asanas exercise every muscle, nerve and gland in the body – offering profound healing benefits, as well as strength and suppleness.

 The names of asanas are significant as they illustrate the process of evolution, or the varieties of species on the Earth.
 Some are named after the plant kingdom – tree (vrksa) and lotus padma); some after insects – locust (salabha) and scorpion (vrschika); some after aquatic animals – fish (matsya), tortoise (kurma), frog (bheka) or the crocodile (nakra).
 There are asanas named after birds – cock (kukkuta), the heron (baka), the peacock (mayura) and the swan (hamsa).
 Mamals have inspired asanas – dog (svana), horse ( vatayana), camal (ustra), and lion (simha).
 Crawling creatures are included – serpent, or cobra (bhujanga); and legendary heroes – Virabhadra (warrior) and Hanuman, son of the wind.
 Sages are remembered – Bharadvaja, Kapila, Vasistha and Visvamitra; as are Hindu Gods, and Avataras, or creations of divine power.
+By assuming these many forms - a great variety of creatures, from insects to perfect Sages – the same Universal Spirit breathes equally through all.
+By recognizing that the highest form is that of the Formless, the yogi finds unity in universality.

 Benefits of a regular Yoga practice